-Whether he came at the hands and mouth of a soapland girl, or in the body of his enemy and other, the physical pleasure was very much the same: enjoyable enough, while it lasted, but just as brilliant and as transient as any other thing.
+Although the physical pleasure was enjoyable enough, while it lasted, in the end it was just as brilliant and as transient as any other thing.
 He could not build upon it...he could not make it into that human connection.